keboola/datadir-tests/README.md

 When the `expected-code` file is present, the return code of execution is checked.
 The file contains a single number number - the execution code, allowed values are `0`, `1`, `2`.

 When the `expected-stderr` file is present, the stderr output is checked.
-The file content kept as it is including special characters like \t,\s,\n,...
+The file content is kept as is including special characters like \t,\s,\n,...

 ## What is `DatadirTestSpecificationInterface`?